Machine-learning-and-complex-systems/NIT-RC/README.md

 ## Data

 When we trained the RC, some matrics would be saved in a path, and we would load them in the predicting phase.
+Due to the inherent randomness in the matrices of RC as noted in Gauthier et al. (2021), "Usingrandom matrices in an RC presents problems: many perform well, but others donot all.
+To avoid the randomness in the RC matrices, **we recommend that you run the provided matrices for reproducibility**.
 We divided the data into several folders, the folder with the same name as in the code means that the data here points to this folder.

 ## Example